Although it’s not often seen to be the case, cost reduction can be a really positive objective as long as it’s focused with strategic thinking.

 And finally, Quick Wins

-Remember to check our detailed guide to the above next week!
+Remember to check our detailed guide to this list below.

 Your strategic objective of Cost Reduction is starting to take shape and will now have a number of Goals under it, based on where you’ve decided to reduce your costs.